 Follow-up after sentinel node biopsy

-It is usual for the surgeon to arrange careful follow-up of all patients with melanoma and other high-risk skin cancers, whether or not the sentinel node biopsy was positive.
+It is usual for the surgeon to arrange follow-up of all patients with melanoma and other high-risk skin cancers, whether or not the sentinel node biopsy was positive.

 New targeted and immunotherapy drugs are leading to longer survival than historically expected in patients prescribed these for advanced or widespread melanoma.
 However, there is as yet no cure.
 Sentinel lymph node biopsy does not alter the prognosis of this disease and some authors question the usefulness of the procedure.